After so much work and preparation I could finally install my LiFeYPO4 battery!

 I got some cheap manual pallet straps that I was planning to use.
 However, I still wanted the pack to be secure in the box.
 I tried squeezing the pack together by hand to measure the fit of the battery holder.
 I will use a strap the will run twice over the battery.
 The strap has a breaking load of 350 kg, so I think I will be ok with just one strap to hold the battery down.

 Once I had the battery holder in place, I started strapping the pack.
 I had expected it to be reasonably quick to strap them.
-However, 6 + 2 straps in a quite tight space when you don’t have any tools was quite cumbersome.
+However, 6 + 2 straps in a quite tight space when you don’t have any tools were quite cumbersome.
 The straps were also a bit heat sensitive, so I did not use heat shrink on all the straps.

 It was a super tight fit when I had the loose cells in the battery holder.
 However, after the pack getting extremely tight with the pallet straps it was no issue getting the pack in the battery holder.